Learn More Below

-1. Radius: The gear radius is defined differently depending on the particular section of the gear being discussed.
+Radius: The gear radius is defined differently depending on the particular section of the gear being discussed.
 The two most relevant measurements, however, are the root radius and the addendum radius.
-The root radius is the distance from the center of the gear to the base of the teeth while the addendum radius (also called the "pitch" radius) is the distance from the center of the gear to the outside of the teeth (as circumscribed by the addendum circle below).
+The root radius is the distance from the center of the gear to the base of the teeth while the addendum radius (also called the "pitch" radius) is the distance from the center of the gear to the outside of the teeth.

 Gears can serve as an efficient means to reverse the direction of motion, change rotational speed, or to change which axis the rotary motion is occurring on.
 The sizes of the gears usually depend on the desired gear ratio and the shaft upon which the gears will be mated.